lightbender62/Option-pricing/README.md

 ├── Greeks.py                # Option Greeks
 └── Implied_Volatility.py    # Implied volatility calculation
 ```

+### Theory

+This directory contains our handwritten notes and reference material used during the development of the project.
+These notes were primarily prepared for internal discussion and learning within the team, and therefore may not be formatted as formal documentation.

 ---
 ## Mathematical Models
 ### 1. Black-Scholes Model